dexterfitch/CheapDate/README.md

 ### Find Nearby Restaurants

-1. Users can enter and save their address in order to find nearby restaurants.
+1. Users can enter, save and update their address in order to find nearby restaurants.
 2. Users can filter these results by cuisine or rating.
+3. Users can delete their account

 ------